-As a student, you are entitled to careers education and guidance from tutors and course lecturers, programme and deputy team leaders and the careers coordinator.
-Our careers coordinator visits tutor groups, conducts individual interviews and works in close partnership with Careers South West advisers.
+As a student, you are entitled to careers education and guidance from tutors and course lecturers, programme and deputy team leaders and the careers adviser.
+Our careers adviser visits tutor groups, conducts individual interviews and works in close partnership with Careers South West advisers.
 Students have the opportunity to discuss their personal progression routes and receive support in making decisions appropriate to their needs.
 You will find a range of careers literature and software available in the Student Services areas and in the Learning Services Areas.

 Book an appointment

 Appointments can be made via Student Services or by contacting Tracey Aulton at Truro or Laura Kaley at Penwith.
 For Tracey, email email@example.com or call 01872 265823; for Laura, email firstname.lastname@example.org or call 01736 335120.

 University is the exciting next step for many of our students.
 If you want to progress on to Higher Education, we'll help you get there.